joinquit3110/KhaBoom/content/circles/content.md

 :::

-{.r} And there are so many other examples: from rainbows to water ripples.
-Can you think of anything else?
+{.r} And what about rainbows and ripples in the water?
+Can you name anything else?
 [Continue](btn:next)

 ---
 > id: max-area